A-SunsetMkt-Forks/Textoon/README.md

 pip install -r requirements.txt
 ```
+**Download the haimeng data according to "assets/EULA.pdf" and place it in "assets/haimeng/"**

 2. Configure the translation service.
 If you can access Google, set ‘translation_services’ to ‘google’.
 Otherwise, it is recommended to use [Alibaba Cloud Translation Service](https://www.aliyun.com/product/ai/base_alimt).
 Activate the service to obtain AK&SK and fill in the environment variables Translate_AK&Translate_SK;
 3. Download [TextoonPromptParsing](https://modelscope.cn/models/hechaohc/TextoonPromptParsing)(Based on Qwen2.5-1.5B-Instruct) and place it in the model folder "checkpoints";